 - ⅓ cup water

 - Place the apples in the bottom of the crockpot.
-Sprinkle the cinnamon, nutmeg and cloves over top.
+Sprinkle the cinnamon, nutmeg, and cloves (and sugar if desired) over top.
 Pour in water and stir to combine.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.